pmoreno-rodriguez/grav-theme-editorial/README.md

 ### Featured Pages
-The latest three pages tagged with the category "featured" will automatically display in a mini-listing in the sidebar with teaser images and summaries.
+The latest three ~~pages~~ posts from blog tagged with the category "featured" will automatically display in a mini-listing in the sidebar with teaser images and summaries.
 The current page, if featured, will not display in that listing.

 ![featured image example](images/featured.jpg)